molliecgordon.com

 About

-Involved in the theatre world from a young age as a member of the Children's Chorus at The Metropolitan Opera, Mollie has worked everywhere from The Met to Shakespeare Theatre Company in Washington, D.C.
-She uses her writing to create queer utopias, and to depict queer people carving out space for themselves in the midst of capitalist and patriarchal claustrophobia.
-Mollie is particularly interested in utilizing elements of fantasy to create more multifaceted queer representation for the stage.
+Mollie uses her writing to create queer utopias, and to depict queer people carving out space for themselves in the midst of capitalist and patriarchal claustrophobia.
+She is particularly interested in utilizing elements of fantasy to create more multifaceted LGBTQ+ representation for the stage.